Skip to main content

 Conclusion

 Congratulations!
-You have just learned how to develop a RESTful web service using Jakarta EE.
+You have just learned how to develop a RESTful web service

 1. HTTP GET is a request method supported by HTTP used by the World Wide Web.
 It requests a representation of the specified resource.
 Its general form is: GET /path/to/resource HTTP/1.1